1.10. Mailbox RESTful API#

-This is a proposed API for the GNU Taler Mailbox service which allows Taler wallets to securely send push and pull payment requests to other wallets without having to interact with the respective messaging service.
+This is the API documentation for the GNU Taler Mailbox service which allows Taler wallets to securely send push and pull payment requests to other wallets without having to interact with the respective messaging service.

 The API specified here follows the general conventions for all details not specified in the individual requests.
 The glossary defines all specific terms used in this section.